Skip to main content

 Games Are Good for You

 The Eagle-Bearer navigates both myth and morality in Assassin's Creed Odyssey.
-Photo credit: Elvira @Elvira04289 "Every human society in recorded history has games.
+Photo credit: Elvira "Every human society in recorded history has games.
 We don’t just solve problems out of necessity.
 We do it for fun.
 Even as adults.
 Leave a human being alone with a knotted rope and they will unravel it.
 Leave a human being alone with blocks and they will build something.
 Games are part of what makes us human.
 We see the world as a mystery, a puzzle, because we’ve always been a species of problem solvers." – The Talos Principle Games as Storytelling: Our New "Myth" I often wonder about the first stories our ancestors told eons ago as they turned to their theatres of ash and fire in the shelter of warmth-clad caves, watching the shadow-play of silhouettes and chalk carvings illuminate the walls to become the birthplace of myths and legends.
-As t hese fledgling forms of oral tradition took flight, so too did the scope of humankind itself: From the
+As t hese fledgling forms of oral tradition took flight, so too did the scope of humankind itself: From the age of the har...

 Latest Posts

-Fragments from the Vault #025: Expedition (The Angler's Promise)
+Fragments from the Vault #033: Homecoming

-Fragments from the Vault #024: The Wayfarer
+Fragments from the Vault #029: The Citadel

-Fragments from the Vault #023: Interpolation
+Fragments from the Vault #027: The Long Haul